Jackjan4/betaflight-vtx-tables/README.md

 [TBS](https://github.com/Jackjan4/betaflight-vtx-tables/tree/master/tables/tbs) |
 T-Motor |

-(Search for your prefered file, right click it and choose "Save Link as...")
+(Search for your prefered file, click it and right click "Raw" and choose "Save Link as...")

 **How to install:** Go to BetaFlight -> Video Transmitter -> Load From File (Bottom Right) -> Choose downloaded json file